12 Features a Project Management Tool for Translation Should Have

 If it’s important to you to be able to manage costs as you go within your project management translation software, having a budgeting feature will be essential.
 Check out the web-based project management translation tools that include this.
 Some software will allow you to import revenue and expenditure budgets, or at least manually create them inside.

-12. Reporting and analytics
+12. Analytics and statistics

 All translation projects start with a good plan.
 But how can you follow your goals if you can’t measure your progress as you go?
 You need web-based project management translation tools that can easily tell you where you stand and how your team is respecting milestones and deadlines.
-Choose a software that measures and analyzes your team efforts: how much you’ve spent, where the money was allocated, how much content is still to be translated, and so on.
+Choose software that measures and analyzes your team efforts: how much you’ve spent, where the money was allocated, how much content is still to be translated, and so on.
 If you can’t keep track of your team’s movements, you can’t increase efficiency or optimize workflow.

-A project management tool for translations should provide the right functions to help you keep costs, quality and deadlines under control.
+A project management tool for translations should provide the right functions to help you keep costs, quality, and deadlines under control.
 The above 12 features are important if you want to optimize processes and leave less room for delays and human error.
 Having everyone working in one place and collaborating directly on the platform is the best way to help your team become more efficient.
 They’ll also have no need for installing and updating desktop versions of your software.
 Be sure to look for features that allow your translators to work faster, like a user-friendly interface that allows fast search and provides a great Translation Memory.
 The less time they spend on these small details, the more working hours you’ll save.
-Finally, choose a software that allows you to keep your workflow under control.
+Finally, choose software that allows you to keep your workflow under control.
 You’ll need to have continued access to your team’s movements to be able to measure and analyze progress and make the most out of your localization projects.